iterative/dvc.org/public/static/docs/command-reference/push.md

   to save different experiments or project checkpoints.
 Note that both options can be combined, for example using the `-aT` flag.

-- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the target DVC-files (stages).
-This option only has effect when one or more `targets` are specified.
+- `-d`, `--with-deps` - one or more `targets` should be specified for this option to have effect.
+Determines files to upload by tracking dependencies to the target DVC-files (stages).
 By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
 This means DVC will not push files referenced in later stages than the `targets`.

-- `-R`, `--recursive` - `targets` is expected to contain at least one directory path for this option to have effect.
+- `-R`, `--recursive` - `targets` is expected to contain one or more directories for this option to have effect.
 Determines the files to push by searching each target directory and its subdirectories for DVC-files to inspect.

 - `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while uploading files to the remote.
 The effect is to control the number of